gojideth/GraphQL-Book-API/README.md

 # GraphQL-Express
-Deploy of Apollo Server using Express as middleware and MongoDB.
+Deploy of an library API using Apollo Server with Express as middleware and MongoDB.
-Simple GraphQL Blog API using Nodejs and Mongodb

 ### Requirements